meeplemaker/idl4-cc-rpi-install/README.md

 ### Step 6

 Almost there!
 Our Raspberry Pi has internet connection but our Mac or PC has only access to the local network.
 We need to setup the Raspberry Pi so it shares it's internet connection.
-This is done by enable ip-forwarding.
+This is done by enabling ip-forwarding.

 Open the file /etc/sysctl.conf in nano